jumpsiegel/solana-improvement-documents/proposals/0125-incremental-accounts-hash.md

 Specifically, the Incremental Accounts Hash or "hash of all accounts" is the sum of the (single) account hash for all accounts.

-A validator can compute the initial value for the Incremental Accounts Hash at boot, while loading the accounts state from snapshot.
+A validator computes the initial value for the Incremental Accounts Hash at boot, while loading the accounts state from snapshot.

 At slot S, a list of txs is executed, making changes on a set of writeable